kaufmanno/GSDMA/README.md

 ## Contact <a name="Contact"></a>

 We are interested in your feedback.
-Please contact us at:

-Kaufmann.Olivier@umons.ac.be
-Arthur.Heymans@student.umons.ac.be
-Ivan.NANFODJOUFACK@student.umons.ac.be
-Quentin.campeol@student.umons.ac.be
-Joris.Coron@student.umons.ac.be
-Yanick.N'depo@student.umons.ac.be
-Joseph.WANDJIKAMWA@student.umons.ac.be
-Isaac.ASSIENE@student.umons.ac.be